JackLite/ModulesFramework/README.md

 Method `RunEvent<T>(T ev)` calls only when there is event.
 Every event system subscribe when module activated and unsubscribe when deactivated.

-There is three types of event systems.
+There are three types of event systems.
 Every calls in particular time:
 - `IRunEventSystem<T>` - calls **before** all `IRunSystem`s with the same order;
 - `IPostRunEventSystem<T>` - calls **after** all `IRunSystem`s (and `IRunEventSystem<T>`)
 and **before** all `IPostRunSystem`s with the same order;